 The disciple Matthew records an incident that underscores how much the Father values our faith.
-Jesus was asked by a Roman soldier to heal his servant who was at home suffering.
+A Roman soldier asked Jesus to heal his servant who was at home suffering.
 Jesus agreed to indicate that He would follow the soldier to his home.
 The soldier responded,

 Jesus’ response took everyone by surprise.

 Nowhere else in all Scripture do we find Jesus “marveling.”
-The Greek term actually means to be astonished or extraordinarily impressed by.
+The Greek term means to be astonished or extraordinarily impressed by.
 What astonished Jesus?
 The man’s obedience?
 No, his faith!
-Specifically the soldier’s belief that Jesus was working on behalf of the Father.
+Specifically, the soldier’s belief that Jesus was working on behalf of the Father.

-In fact, the New Testament book of Hebrews goes so far as to refer to Jesus at the “perfecter” of our faith.
+In fact, the New Testament book of Hebrews goes so far as to refer to Jesus as the “perfecter” of our faith.

 But how?
 How does God perfect our faith?